hyperoslo/Cache/README.md

 library that gives you a god's power.
 So don't ask it to fetch something from network or magically set an image from URL to your `UIImageView`.
-It does nothing but caching, but it does it well, having everything you expect from this kind of library.
+It does nothing but caching, but it does it well.
 It offers a good public API with out-of-box implementations and great customization possibilities.

 ## Key features